 Ryan Shank: Wow.
 That’s really cool.
 What’s, um,

 Stacy Jones: so a couple of couple more questions tactically.
 Like what are, what’s your pricing model?
 Sure.
 So we have two different ways that we work.
 Um, all of our pricing is exactly the same for all of our clients.
 Um, for our agency initial fees for strategy and research.
 And it just depends on the service whether we’re doing celebrity endorsement or uh, event activations or product placement or large scale integration and ideation.
 So there’s a flat base rate and then depending on what that activation is, there is a fulfillment rate on the other side of that.
-Um, as a percentage of the day it can being a, with a minimum set in.
+Um, as a percentage of the day it can be a, with a minimum set in.
 So, um, for us to do strategy for us to come up with ideas.
 So if a brand said I want to do something in Hollywood okay.
 And they wanted to take me to Hollywood, I want to use that power of pop culture.
 Um, yeah, we have a program that starts at $2,500 a month and that allows us to go out and knock on doors cause we have to sell in the brand as much education that we need to bring to the brand.
 We have to do a lot of pitching and education about the brand to the producers, the directors, the prop masters, the set decorators, transportation stylists, all these different people who are on set and who are out there so that we can get them to understand who the brand is.

 Ryan Shank: Unlike sales, PR, I mean you’re sourcing list with lead names basically.
 And then you’re like creating the scripts to actually pitch it, hit all that you know.
 And so 100%, you’re almost like

 Stacy Jones: a business every time.
 It’s crazy.
 Um, you know, we have very uh, proactive what we call product placement retainer programs and those range from 3000 to $15,000 on a monthly basis for unlimited product placement in movies and TV shows.
 Um, we have social influencer programs that range from 5,000 a month all up to 20,000 beyond.
 It just depends cause a lot of these things are budgeted and funded.
-Additionally because we’re paying third parties for a lot of the work that we do.
+Additionally, because we’re paying third parties for a lot of the work that we do.
 So we might have a brand that says I want to do Hollywood now that can mean very different things.
 Do you want to do network TV in Hollywood?
 Do you want to do an independent film in Hollywood?
 Do you want to do a blockbuster action movie?
-Do you want to work with an a list celebrity?
+Do you want to work with an A-list celebrity?
 Do you want to work with a d list celebrity?
 There’s pricing that is all over the place.
 Yeah.

 Ryan Shank: Got It.
 Um, that is, that is awesome.
 So one, uh, I’m going [inaudible] we’re going to wrap up here, but one final question that we ask everyone.
 What is your morning routine look like?